lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **Bagelwrecker** _(25-Jun-18 03:41 PM)_

-> I don't know and I don't care
+> I don't know and I don't care.

+_Seth knees Jim in the back, prompting him to get up._

 **RPRetribution** _(25-Jun-18 03:41 PM)_

+_Garrick, upon finding the last officer, finds them cowering in the corner.
+He pretends to not notice them, taking interest in a desk fan._

-> interesting
+> Interesting...

+_Garrick pockets the desk fan._

 **Bagelwrecker** _(25-Jun-18 03:41 PM)_

-> I'll airlock you later
+> I'll airlock you later.

 **TheBlade** _(25-Jun-18 03:41 PM)_

-> `You think you can just burst into a Police station and plan to get away with it?`
+> You think you can just burst into a police station and plan to get away with it?

 **Bagelwrecker** _(25-Jun-18 03:41 PM)_

-> Yes
+> Yes.

 **RPRetribution** _(25-Jun-18 03:41 PM)_